 We have built a remarkable and unique vertical distillery in Leith.
 The distinctive building comprises not only the distillery and visitor centre, but also include offices and dining facilities.
-BBC News have an interesting piece on its construction.
 Tickets to tour the world’s tallest distillery can be found here.
+An ambitious and exciting distillery such as this will always attract interest in the media – CBS in the US recently conducted an interview with Ian Stirling, well worth watching!

 You can see here the Beacon Roof framework being lifted on to the top of the distillery.
 The view from here is fantastic!